RobinHerbots/Inputmask/README.md

 ### postValidation
 Hook to postValidate the result from isValid.
 Usefull for validating the entry as a whole.
 Args => buffer, opts<br>Return => true|false

-### tabThrough
-Allows for tabbing through the different parts of the masked field.
-Default: false

 ## Functions
 ### mask